Thank You, Jeeves: Style

 "No, sir.
 I fear I cannot recede from my position."

 "But, dash it, you say you are receding from your position."

 "I should have said, I cannot abandon the stand which I have taken."

 Wodehouse uses vivid, exaggerated imagery drawing on a wide range of sources.
-This imagery at first seems comedically incongruous and yet is appropriate to the situation.
-Examples include the following quotes: "We are the parfait gentle knights, and we feel that it ill beseems us to make a beeline for a girl like a man charging into a railway restaurant for a bowl of soup" (chapter 4), and "The light faded from her face, and in its stead there appeared the hurt, bewildered look of a barefoot dancer who, while halfway through the Vision of Salome, steps on a tin tack" (chapter 9).
+This imagery at first seems comically incongruous and yet is appropriate to the situation.
+Examples include "We are the parfait gentle knights, and we feel that it ill beseems us to make a beeline for a girl like a man charging into a railway restaurant for a bowl of soup" (chapter 4) and "The light faded from her face, and in its stead there appeared the hurt, bewildered look of a barefoot dancer who, while halfway through the Vision of Salome, steps on a tin tack" (chapter 9).

 When violence occurs in Wodehouse's stories, it causes either no injury or much less than would be expected in real life, similar to the downplayed injuries that occur in stage comedy.
 Wodehouse also sometimes references violent imagery where there is no actual violence, for example in Thank You, Jeeves, chapter 14: "The poor old lad distinctly leaped.
 The cigarette flew out of his hand, his teeth came together with a snap, and he shook visibly.
 The whole effect being much as if I had spiked him in the trousering with a gimlet or bodkin".
 By presenting an intentionally partial depiction of violence in comic situations and imagery, Wodehouse demonstrates that violence does not always need to be taken seriously and can be used to add amusement to a comic portrayal of existence.

 Bertie, as the first-person narrator of the story, is an unreliable narrator in the sense that he does not know how much the events of the story result from Jeeves's scheming.
 The reader must infer to what extent Jeeves influences other characters or creates any of the problems he ultimately solves.
-It is possible that Jeeves schemes from the start to return to Bertie's employ and get rid of Bertie's banjolele, and enters Chuffy's employment knowing that Chuffy would be near Bertie.
+It is possible that Jeeves schemes from the start to return to Bertie's employ, get rid of Bertie's banjolele and enters Chuffy's employment knowing that Chuffy would be near Bertie.
 Interpreting events through hints provided by Bertie's narration presents what Thompson calls "a perpetual and delightful challenge to the reader".
-For example, Thompson suggests there is a hint that Jeeves may have deliberately led Bertie into trouble by arranging that Stoker rather than Chuffy saw Bertie kiss Pauline.
+Thompson suggests there is a hint that Jeeves may have deliberately led Bertie into trouble by arranging that Stoker rather than Chuffy saw Bertie kiss Pauline.
 When Bertie learns that Chuffy is jealous because Bertie was once engaged to Pauline, Bertie comments, "I began to perceive that in arranging that Stoker and not he should be the witness of the recent embrace the guardian angel of the Woosters had acted dashed shrewdly" (chapter 6).
 According to Thompson, "We know the identity of the somewhat diabolical guardian angel of this particular Wooster".